The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 Generally, zero on exit indicates success, but non-zero values may

 be informational rather than indicating a failure.
-On Linux, ping
+On Linux, ping writes

-to standard error to say “-z” is not valid, but on Windows ping
+to standard error to say “-z” is not valid, but on Windows ping writes the error message

-to standard output (other commands, like nslookup
+to standard output (other commands, like nslookup write to standard error on

 both OSes).
-PowerShell provides two automatic variables, $LASTEXITCODE
+PowerShell provides two automatic variables, $LASTEXITCODE to get

-the exit-code of the last external program or script, and the Boolean $?
+the exit-code of the last external program or script, and the Boolean $? to

 answer “was the last command error-free?”; but if the

-external command is wrapped in try / catch
+external command is wrapped in try / catch the catch will not be triggered

-or by messages going to standard error.
+by $? holding false or by messages going to standard error.

-block can’t return execution to the next step, the older (but now little used) trap
+treats the whole try block as one, the catch block can’t return execution to the next step, the older (but now little used) trap statement can do that.

 2 Just a warning